agalli93/UDP-TCP-Pilots/README.txt

-Readme File
+UDP to TCP Converter for xPlane and PILOTS

-This program is the PILOTS UDP to TCP converter for use with xPlane 9.0 and other versions with modifications.
+This program is the UDP to TCP Converter for xPlane and PILOTS for use with xPlane 9.0 and other versions with modifications, and the PILOTS programming language developed by the Worldwide Computing Lab at Rensselaer Polytechnic Institute.
 It is designed to receive data from xPLane over UDP, convert that data into a PILOTS readable format, and then send it to PILOTS over TCP.

 Current steps to use the software:

 1) Determine your local IP address.
-2) input that IP address into xPlane and the port which you specify (Settings->Net Connections->Advanced->IP for Data Output)
+2) Input your IP address into xPlane and a port of your choosing (the input port into the converter, "network.inputPort" in the config.ini) which you specify (Settings->Net Connections->Advanced->IP for Data Output)
-3) write that same port from above into the "inputPort" field of the config.ini file.
-4) initialize PILOTS and run the UDP_TCPConverter.
-5) Upon the prompt of which data streams to select, go to Settings->Data Input & Output, and select those data streams as directed
-6) Press any key to run the converter

-Future steps to use software: (remove step 5)
-1) Determine your local IP address.
-2) input that IP address into xPlane and the port which you specify
-3) Set the output port on (Settings->Net Connections-> UDP Port)
+3) Set the xPlane input port on (Settings->Net Connections-> UDP Port) ("xPlanePort" in the config.ini)
-3) write that same port from above into the "inputPort" field of the config.ini file.
 4) write the PILOTS data streams equal to their xPlane counterpart in the userSelections.ini file.
 5) initialize PILOTS and run the UDP_TCPConverter.